Public opinion in the United States on the invasion of Iraq: President Barack Obama is elected to office, assumes charge of troop withdrawal

 President Barack Obama is elected into office with the campaign promise of withdrawing troops from Iraq.
-President Obama issued three executive orders in January of 2009, the first calling for the closure of Guantanamo Bay within one year, the second directing the immediate halt of all ongoing military commissions, and the third suspending the CIA's use of "enhanced interrogation."
+President Obama issued three executive orders in January 2009, the first calling for the closure of Guantanamo Bay within one year, the second directing the immediate halt of all ongoing military commissions, and the third suspending the CIA's use of "enhanced interrogation."
 In February, President Obama announces withdrawal of most United States troops by August 2010 and all troops to be out of Iraq by the end of 2011 following the status of forces agreement.
 In June, troops leave their posts in cities in Iraq, passing the duties of safety and security onto the Iraqi military.

 At the conclusion of the Iraq War in 2011, Washington Post journalist Peyton Craighill expressed that, in the seemingly poisoned atmosphere of American politics, President Obama's directive to withdraw U.S. forces from Iraq December of that year, was a rare example of a broadly popular policy decision which showed 78% of all Americans supporting the decision.
 However, the rapid withdrawal left what both reporters and scholars on global terrorism call a "power vacuum," which the terrorist group called the Islamic State of Iraq and al-Sham (ISIS) filled.
 While President Obama ordered an increase in drone strikes on various ISIS strongholds, he did not increase combat forces on the ground.

 March 2013 marked the tenth anniversary of the United States' invasion of Iraq.

 Public opinion toward the overall success of the invasion of Iraq was at an all-time low in January 2014 following President Obama's decision to pull troops out of the area.
 In a poll conducted by Pew Research Center, 52% of those polled said in achieving its goals in Iraq, the United States has failed.
 This is up by nearly 20% from 2011 when the question was first asked.